J4FF/Ctrl_F/README.md

 4. Go to the [discord developer panel](https://discord.com/developers/applications), sign in, and click `New Application`.
 Choose any name, click accept and create.
 Next navigate to the `Bot` section and click `Add Bot`.
 Click on `Reset Token` and copy the one one.

-5. Open the script by with your IDE
+5. Open the Projekt Foulder with your IDE.

     ![](https://github.com/J4FF/Ctrl_F/blob/main/image.png)
 6. Paste your Discord token by copying it and right-clicking on the application.
 Some users can also try `CTRL + V` or `CTRL + Shift + V`.